oracle/node-oracledb/doc/api.md

 - To tune queries that return an unknown number of rows, estimate the number of rows returned and start with an appropriate `fetchArraySize` value.
 The default is 100.
 Then set `prefetchRows` to the `fetchArraySize` value.
-Do not make the sizes unnecessarily large.
 For example:

     ```javascript
-    result = await connection.execute(
-      `SELECT * FROM very_big_table`,
+    const sql = `SELECT *
-      [],
-      {
-        prefetchRows:   1000,
-        fetchArraySize: 1000,
+                 FROM very_big_table`;

+    const binds = [];

-        resultSet:      true
+    const options = { prefetchRows: 1000, fetchArraySize: 1000, resultSet: true };

-      }
-    );
+    const result = await connection.execute(sql, binds, options);
     ```

   Adjust the values as needed for performance, memory and round-trip usage.
-For a large quantity of rows or very "wide" rows on fast networks you may prefer to leave `prefetchRows` at its default value of 2.
-Keep `fetchArraySize` equal to, or bigger than, `prefetchRows`.
+Do not make the sizes unnecessarily large.
+In this scenario, keep `fetchArraySize` equal to `prefetchRows`.
+However, for a large quantity of rows or very "wide" rows on fast networks you may prefer to leave `prefetchRows` at its default value of 2.

 - If you are fetching a fixed number of rows, start your tuning by setting `fetchArraySize` to the number of expected rows, and set `prefetchRows` to one greater than this value.
-(Adding one removes the need for a round-trip to check for end-of-fetch).
-For example, if you are querying 20 rows, perhaps to [display a page](#pagingdata) of data, set `prefetchRows` to 21 and `fetchArraySize` to 20:
+Adding one removes the need for a round-trip to check for end-of-fetch.

+  For example, if you are querying 20 rows, perhaps to [display a page](#pagingdata) of data, then set `prefetchRows` to 21 and `fetchArraySize` to 20:

     ```javascript
     const myoffset = 0;       // do not skip any rows (start at row 1)
     const mymaxnumrows = 20;  // get 20 rows

-    sql = `SELECT last_name
+    const sql = `SELECT last_name
                  FROM employees
                  ORDER BY last_name
                  OFFSET :offset ROWS FETCH NEXT :maxnumrows ROWS ONLY`;

-    binds = { offset: myoffset, maxnumrows: mymaxnumrows };
+    const binds = { offset: myoffset, maxnumrows: mymaxnumrows };

-    options = { prefetchRows: mymaxnumrows + 1, fetchArraySize: mymaxnumrows };
+    const options = { prefetchRows: mymaxnumrows + 1, fetchArraySize: mymaxnumrows };

-    result = await connection.execute(sql, binds, options);
+    const result = await connection.execute(sql, binds, options);
     ```

   This will return all rows for the query in one round-trip.

 - If you know that a query returns just one row then set `fetchArraySize` to 1 to minimize memory usage.
 The default